 GeniRobot Co., Ltd. wants to provide devices and content through long-term contracts per semester to kindergartens, elementary schools, and middle schools.
 The startup also wants to target private academies, cultural centers, and education companies with a large number of student pools.
 GeniRobot Co., Ltd. intends to lead the trend of Edutech by continuing to develop competitive educational products.

-GeniRobot Co., Ltd. is participating in the third edition of the “TIPS X beSUCCESS Korean startup showcase” to be held online on September 23-24, 2020.
+GeniRobot Co., Ltd. participated in the third edition of the “TIPS X beSUCCESS Korean startup showcase” to held online on September 23-24, 2020.
 TIPS (Tech Incubator Program for startup Korea) is South Korean government-backed incubator, and beSUCCESS is Korea’s leading startup media company.
 The highly successful first two editions of the startup showcase were held in San Francisco and Palo Alto.